When to switch

 Changes to your existing balance

-Changes to future contribution and rollover strategies are effective as soon as your request is received
+Changes to your future contribution and rollover strategies are effective as soon as your request is made.

 Investment switches made to your existing account balance don't automatically apply to contributions and rollovers received after the switch has been made effective.
 Investment switches of the existing balance include any rollovers and contributions up to the point the switch is made effective.